-The ARDEM must include provision for early physical investigation of areas of impact identified as likely to contain State significant archaeology or subterranean Heritage items including the White Bay Power Station (inlet) canal and Beattie Street stormwater channel (refer to Table 5).
+The ARDEM includes provision for early physical investigation of areas of impact identified as likely to contain State significant archaeology or subterranean Heritage items including the White Bay Power Station (inlet) canal and Beattie Street stormwater channel (refer to Table 5).

-The ARDEM must be prepared in consultation with Heritage NSW and Place Management NSW and must be approved by the Planning Secretary prior to implementation.
+The ARDEM was prepared in consultation with Heritage NSW and Place Management NSW and was approved by the Planning Secretary prior to excavation works commencing at The Bays.
 The ARDEM must be implemented for the duration of the archaeological excavation program at The Bays.
-The ARDEM must be prepared prior to excavation works at The Bays.